Contrastive Attraction and Contrastive Repulsion for Representation Learning: Experiments and empirical analysis

-\textbf{Classification accuracy:} Following benchmark works in contrative learning, we test the performance of CACR with both AlexNet~\citep{krizhevsky2012imagenet} and ResNet50~\citep{he2016deep} as encoder backbones.
-Here we strictly follow the same setting of \citet{wang2020understanding} and \citet{robinson2020contrastive}, and the results are shown in Tables~\ref{tab:performance_small_alexnet} and \ref{tab:performance_small_resnet}.
-We can observe with both encoder backbones, CACR with single positive or multiple positive pairs consistently outperform the baselines.
-Compared with the results in Table~\ref{tab:performance_small_alexnet}, CACR with ResNet50 shows a more clear improvement over the CL baselines.
-Notably, in the case of $K=1$, where the intra-positive contrast of CACR degenerates, CACR slightly outperforms all CL methods.
-When $K=4$, it is interesting to observe an obvious boost in performance, where CMC improves CL by around 2-3\% while CACR improves CL by around 3-4\%, which supports our analysis that CA is helpful when the intra-positive contrast is not degenerated.

-\textbf{Analaysis on class-imbalanced data:} To facilitate the analysis, we apply all methods with an AlexNet-based encoder following the setting in \citet{wang2020understanding}, trained with 200 epochs.
-We pre-train the encoder on regular CIFAR-10/100 data and create class-imbalanced cases by randomly sampling a certain number of samples from each class with a ``linear'' or ``exponential'' rule by following the setting in~\citet{kim2020imbalanced}.
-Specifically, given a data set with $C$ classes, for class $l\in \{1,2,...,C\}$, we randomly take samples with proportion $\lfloor \frac{l}{C} \rfloor$ for ``linear'' rule and proportion $\exp(\lfloor \frac{l}{C} \rfloor)$ for ``exponential'' rule.
-For evaluation, we keep the standard validation/testing data sets.
+\textbf{Classification accuracy:} To facilitate the analysis, we apply all methods with an AlexNet-based encoder following the setting in \citet{wang2020understanding}, trained in 200 epochs.
+We pretrained the encoder on regular CIFAR-10/100 data and create class-imbalanced cases by randomly sampling a certain number of samples from each class with a ``linear'' or ``exponentional'' rule by following the setting in~\citet{kim2020imbalanced}.
+Specifically, given a dataset with $C$ classes, for class $l\in \{1,2,...,C\}$, we randomly take samples with proportion $\lfloor \frac{l}{C} \rfloor$ for ``linear'' rule and proportion $\exp(\lfloor \frac{l}{C} \rfloor)$ for ``exponential'' rule.
+For evaluation we keep the standard validation/testing datasets.
 Thus there is a label-shift between the training and testing data distributions.